 The pattern that defines the scratch directories can be an absolute or relative path with respect to WORKDIR.
 Another example of directory patterns is for the root task of user smith.
-The pattern cannot be a deep path; in other words, xgemini will not recursively create directories up to the full path name.
 The following table shows the complete list of macros and their substituted values.